Bilingual-Multicultural

 cause linguistic and cognitive delays (Fish & Morford, 2012).

 Again, you might be concerned about how your child will learn bilingual (two languages, ASL and English or more).
 You can start with ASL and it will blossom the language part of the brain.
-Eventually, your child will start developing bilingual with secondary language (English).
-This part of the website will share different information of bilingual language development.
+Eventually, your child will start developing bilingual in a secondary language (English).
+This part of the website will share different information on bilingual language development.

 What ASL/English Bilingual Early Education can look like?